googlemaps-samples/js-3d-storytelling/README.md

 ### Prerequisits

-You need to create a [Google API Key](https://console.cloud.google.com/apis/credentials) and restrict it to at least these there APIs.
+You need to create a [Google API Key](https://console.cloud.google.com/apis/credentials) and restrict it to at least these APIs.

 - Map Tiles API
 - Maps JavaScript API